otam-mato/nodejs_mysql_web_app_terraform/README.md

   publicly_accessible     = true # Temporary set to true to unrestrict public internet access for testing the connectivity.
 Must be closed in production
 }

-# This part can be used to import the existind database into the RDS
+# This part can be used to automate the import of the existing database into the RDS.
+Can be commented out if you plan to set up the database manually.
 resource "null_resource" "setup_db" {
   depends_on = [aws_db_instance.rds_instance] # Wait for the DB to be ready
   provisioner "local-exec" {